Depression is not your fault. It’s a medical condition that needs treatment to get better. If you think you have depression, tell your provider.

 What is depression?

-Depression (also called depressive disorder, major depression and clinical depression) is a medical condition that causes feelings of sadness and a loss of interest in things you like to do.
-It can affect how you feel, think and act and can interfere with your daily life.
-It needs treatment to get better.
+Depression (also called depressive disorder, major depression and clinical depression) is a medical condition that causes feelings of sadness and a loss of interest in the things that you like to do in your daily life.
+It can affect how you feel, think and act, and requires a treatment plan to get better.

-Perinatal depression is depression that happens during pregnancy or in the first year after having a baby.
+Yes.
+I’s possible to experience depression while pregnant.
+Depression that occurs during pregnancy or within the first year after having a baby is called perinatal depression.
 It’s one of the most common medical complications of pregnancy.
 It affects up to 1 in 7 women (about 15 percent).
-It includes postpartum depression (also called PPD), which is depression that happens after pregnancy.
+Perinatal depression includes postpartum depression (also called PPD), which is depression that only happens after pregnancy.

-Depression is not your fault.
-And treatment can help you feel better.
+Depression is not your fault and by following the right treatment plan, you can feel better.
 Untreated perinatal depression can cause problems for you and your baby.
 If you think you’re depressed, tell your health care provider right away.

 What are the signs and symptoms of depression?

 Major depression is more than just feeling down for a few days.
-You may have depression if you have signs or symptoms of depression that last for more than 2 weeks.
-Signs of a condition are things someone else can see or know about you, like you have a rash or you’re coughing.
-Symptoms are things you feel yourself that others can’t see, like having a sore throat or feeling dizzy.
+You might have depression if you have signs or symptoms of depression that last for more than 2 weeks.

 Signs and symptoms of depression include: